4ms/metamodule-plugin-sdk/docs/tips.md

 the module might crash.
 On desktop system, you are more likely to get a value of 0 for `increment`, therefore the bug will not show itself.

+## MetaModule platform vs. Computer (VCV Rack) platform

+The MetaModule runs without an operating system, and so has some different requirements than code written to be run on a desktop computer for VCV Rack.
+Also, subtle bugs or or less-than-ideal practices might rarely cause a problem on a fast computer with GB of RAM, but might cause frequent issues with the MetaModule's constrained resources.
+So, the process of porting can bring to light these issue.